 Hypoxia - inadequate oxygen supply to cells and tissues - is a strong regulator of gene expression in both eukaryotic and prokaryotic cells; that hypoxia results in an increased number of red blood cells in humans and animals was observed over 100 years ago.
-Synthesis of Epo in the kidney is induced by hypoxia and mediated by HIF1α; additionally HIF1α synergizes with glucocorticoids (GCs) to stimulate red blood cell formation by promoting self-renewal of erythroid burst-forming unit progenitors (BFU-Es).
-Strikingly, the promoter/enhancers of many genes induced in BFU-Es by GCs are enriched for HIF1α binding sites, supporting the notion that HIF1α is likely to play an essential role in promoting self-renewal of BFU-Es.
-Moreover, stabilizing HIF1α by the prolyl hydroxylase inhibitor (PHI) dimethyloxaloylglycine (DMOG) alone results in enhanced self-renewal of BFU-Es and an increased number of red blood cells.
-However, the mechanism by which HIF1α regulating the self-renewal of BFU-Es is unknown.
-Xiaofei Gao, a new postdoc, is interested in identifying and characterizing genes regulated by HIF1α essential for BFU-E self-renewal.
-He will use mRNA sequencing and computational approaches to identify HIF1α-up-regulated “core genes”, whose expression correlates best with BFU-E self-renewal upon treatment with different PHIs with or without GCs.
-He will also characterize the roles of these genes in BFU-E self-renewal by multiple means including an in vitro fetal liver BFU-E cell culture system established in our laboratory, and also gene-altered mice.
-We expect this research to benefit future drug development for the treatment of bone marrow failure anemias, including Diamond-Blackfan anemia (DBA).
-Moreover, considering the importance of HIF1α and HIF1α–regulated genes in the survival and self-renewal of normal stem cells, cancer cells, and cancer stem cells, these experiments will expand our knowledge of how HIF1α is participating in these cellular processes.
+Synthesis of Epo in the kidney is induced by hypoxia and mediated by stabilization of the transcription factor HIF1α low oxygen; additionally HIF1α synergizes with glucocorticoids (GCs) to stimulate red blood cell formation by promoting self-renewal of erythroid burst-forming unit progenitors (BFU-Es).
+As noted above, the promoter/enhancers of many genes induced in BFU-Es by GCs are enriched for HIF1α binding sites, supporting the notion that HIF1α is likely to play an essential role in promoting self-renewal of BFU-Es.
+However, the mechanism by which HIF1α stimulates self-renewal of BFU-Es is unknown.
+Xiaofei Gao has shown that two clinically-tested HIF1α activators - inhibitors of specific prolyl hydroxylases (PHIs) - also synergize with corticosteroids to stimulate both human and mouse BFU-E self renewal and at lower concentrations that DMOG.
+Additionally he has identified several transcriptional factors and chromatin modifiers up-regulated significantly only by GCs together with PHI treatment, and they are now conducting further experiments to study their functions in BFU-E self-renewal.

 Mechanistic study of activation of normal and pathogenic Janus kinase 2 and their associations with the erythropoietin receptor

 A point mutation in the Janus kinase 2 (JAK2) pseudo-kinase domain, V617F, is found in most patients with Polycythemia Vera and those with other myeloproliferative disorders.
-This mutation enables cytokine-independent activation of JAK2 in cells that express a homodimeric cytokine receptor such as the erythropoietin receptor (EpoR).
+This mutation enables cytokine-independent activation of JAK2 in cells that express a homodimeric cytokine receptor such as the erythropoietin receptor (EpoR) or related receptors including those for thrombopoietin and G-CSF.
 The activation mechanisms of both normal and pathogenic JAK2 are poorly understood.
 Jiahai Shi is studying the interaction between JAK2 and the EpoR cytoplasmic domain by X-ray crystallography.
 In particular he will determine the binding interface between the EpoR BOX 1 motif and JAK2 FERM domain.
 This interface would be a novel and specific drug target against JAK2-V617F positive myeloproliferative disorders.
 This work is being done in collaboration with Prof. Thomas Schwartz of the MIT Biology Department.

 Production of large numbers of enucleated human erythroblasts in culture.

-Sherry then turned her attention to erythroid culture of mobilized human blood CD34+ erythroid progenitor cells; these cells could easily be cultured under conditions such that nucleated hemoglobin- containing erythroid cells were formed but little enucleation occurred.
-Sherry developed a four- stage culture system yielding an approximately 90,000-fold expansion after a 19- day culture.
-At the end of the culture over 46% of the cells had undergone enucleation and all of the cells were hemoglobinized; each enucleated reticulocyte contained ~30 pg hemoglobin, similar to the amount in normal human red blood cells.
+Sherry Lee then turned her attention to erythroid culture of mobilized human blood CD34+ erythroid progenitor cells; these cells could easily be cultured under conditions such that nucleated hemoglobin- containing erythroid cells were formed but little terminal maturation and enucleation occurred.
+Sherry developed a four- stage culture system yielding an approximately 30,000-fold expansion after a 21- day culture.
+At the end of the culture over 50% of the cells had undergone enucleation and all of the cells were hemoglobinized; each enucleated reticulocyte contained ~30 pg hemoglobin, similar to the amount in normal human red blood cells.
 Some serum is essential for enucleation.
 Her experiments indicate that timely supply and withdrawal of cytokines required for each developmental stage is important for erythroid differentiation and synchronizing the cell population in culture.
+She has been conducting further analyses to characterize the proteome and transcriptome of the cells.
 This culture system enables many studies on terminal differentiation of human erythrocytes.

 Engineered erythrocytes generated by sortase-mediated modification ("sortagging") of erythroid membrane proteins.